freedomotic/fd-developer-manual/docs/source/rules/automations.rst

       </sequences>
     </reaction>

 Composing triggers in automations (extra-conditions)
 ----------------------------------------------------

-This means is possible to create automations like IF [it's morning] AND [livingroom light is on] THEN [do something]
+This means is possible to create automations like "**IF [it's morning] AND [livingroom light is on] THEN [do something]**".

-The "**extra conditions**" feature is represented by "AND [livingroom light is on]" which allows you to lookup for the current value of any object on the map to create additional conditions which are evaluated before your automation is executed.
-There is still no frontend support for this feature, you should define it in XML editing the XML file in the ***data/rea*** folder (is the folder which contains the **automations**, AKA **reactions**).
+The **extra conditions** feature is represented by "**AND [livingroom light is on]**" part which allows you to lookup for the current value of any object on the map to create additional conditions which are evaluated before your automation is executed.

+There is still no frontend support for this feature, you should define it in XML editing the XML file in the **data/rea** folder (is the folder which contains the **automations**, AKA **reactions**).

-Here an example "WHEN a door is clicked AND livingroom light is on OR kitchen light is on THEN switch the open state of the clicked door":
+Here an example "**WHEN a door is clicked AND livingroom light is on OR kitchen light is on THEN switch the open state of the clicked door**":

 .. code:: xml